zrj1236/Organ_Aging_Model/README.md

 ## Script and Data
 **Script**：<br>
-OrganAgingModelNestedCV.py：Developing model using nested cross-validation<br>
+OrganAgingModelNestedCV.py：Developing model using nested cross-validation.<br>
 **Data**：<br>
-protein_data: Simulated proteomics data containing 1,000 samples and 100 proteins<br>
+protein_data: Simulated proteomics data containing 1,000 samples and 100 proteins.<br>
-ages: Age of the samples<br>
+ages: Age of the samples.<br>
-sex: Sex of the samples<br>
+sex: Sex of the samples.<br>
-test_organ_enriched_genes: Simulated organ-specific proteins (n=10)<br>
+test_organ_enriched_genes: Simulated organ-specific proteins (n=10).<br>

 ## How to Install and Run the Project